mohammadijoo/Java_Plot/README.md

 - Computes an **empirical PDF**: `count_i / (N * bin_width_i)`.
 - Computes the **theoretical normal PDF** at bin centers using:
   - `normalPdf(x, mu, sigma)`.
-- Plots the empirical PDF as bars and the theoretical PDF as a line (`CategorySeriesRenderStyle.Line`), emulating the `hist + fplot` overlay in your C++ version.
+- Plots the empirical PDF as bars and the theoretical PDF as a line (`CategorySeriesRenderStyle.Line`).

 ---